olaviinha/FinnStonks/README.md

 rapidApiKey = 'PASTE YOUR RAPIDAPI.COM API KEY HERE';
 ```

-#### API limitations
+### API limitations

-At the time of writing this, the API is available for a freemium plan allowing 500 monthly API calls free of charge.
+At the time of writing this, Bloomberg's API is available for a Freemium plan, allowing 500 monthly API calls free of charge.
 Each refresh or pageload of FPEPM consumes 2 API calls to fetch the current market information and 3 day price histories.

 **This means you can refresh FPEPM about 8 times a day, or, about once every 3 hours, providing that your copy of FPEPM is